1shahar/rick-morty-api/1/1-readme.md

 python app.py arg1 arg2 arg3
 ```

-by defult arguments are: ( Human Alive Earth )
+by default arguments are: ( Human Alive Earth )

-or u can run defreant arg :
+or u can run deferent arg :
 arg1 = Species
 arg2 = Status
 arg3 = Origin

-2 opthion for output:
+2 options for output:
-1. in the project folder 1 the csv will be at folder `./static`
+1. folder 1 the csv will be at folder `./static`
 2. localhost:5000 or http://127.0.0.1:5000 click the download to ur download folder

 **-- help command**